metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_http_route_v1_manifest.md

 Required:

 - `backend_ref` (Attributes) BackendRef references a resource where mirrored requests are sent.Mirrored requests must be sent only to a single destination endpointwithin this BackendRef, irrespective of how many endpoints are presentwithin this BackendRef.If the referent cannot be found, this BackendRef is invalid and must bedropped from the Gateway.
-The controller must ensure the 'ResolvedRefs'condition on the Route status is set to 'status: False' and not configurethis backend in the underlying implementation.If there is a cross-namespace reference to an *existing* objectthat is not allowed by a ReferenceGrant, the controller must ensure the'ResolvedRefs'  condition on the Route is set to 'status: False',with the 'RefNotPermitted' reason and not configure this backend in theunderlying implementation.In either error case, the Message of the 'ResolvedRefs' Conditionshould be used to provide more detail about the problem.Support: Extended for Kubernetes ServiceSupport: Implementation-specific for any other resource (see [below for nested schema](#nestedatt--spec--rules--filters--url_rewrite--backend_ref))
+The controller must ensure the 'ResolvedRefs'condition on the Route status is set to 'status: False' and not configurethis backend in the underlying implementation.If there is a cross-namespace reference to an *existing* objectthat is not allowed by a ReferenceGrant, the controller must ensure the'ResolvedRefs'  condition on the Route is set to 'status: False',with the 'RefNotPermitted' reason and not configure this backend in theunderlying implementation.In either error case, the Message of the 'ResolvedRefs' Conditionshould be used to provide more detail about the problem.Support: Extended for Kubernetes ServiceSupport: Implementation-specific for any other resource (see [below for nested schema](#nestedatt--spec--rules--filters--request_mirror--backend_ref))

-<a id="nestedatt--spec--rules--filters--url_rewrite--backend_ref"></a>
+<a id="nestedatt--spec--rules--filters--request_mirror--backend_ref"></a>
-### Nested Schema for `spec.rules.filters.url_rewrite.backend_ref`
+### Nested Schema for `spec.rules.filters.request_mirror.backend_ref`

 Required: